InteropIO/finsemble-seed/README.md

 ## Hotreload

-We've added the ability to hotreload your Finsemble components!
+We've added the ability to hot reload your Finsemble components!
 Through webpack, we've added middlewware to the component/client build process that allows your changes to appear instantly.
+Files that are webpack built, such as Javascript files, SASS files, or any required files, will be hot reloaded into the component and show the changes immediately after a file changes.
+HTML and CSS files, which aren't webpack built, will immediate have their modified files copied to the distribution directory, but will not show up in the component until reloaded (e.g. right-click reload or ctrl-r).

 We use `webpack-dev-middleware` to handle the webpack build process.